Nebula-Consulting/nebula-environment-metadata/README.md

 ## The Custom Metadata

 There are two custom metadata types defined here: Environment, and Property.

-One environment has many properties, and the properties are where actual values are stored e.g. for storing two properties, "Remote" and "Currency", in two environments, "Production" and "UAT", the records may be organised like this:
+One environment has many properties, and the properties are where individual values are stored e.g. for storing two properties, "Remote" and "Currency", in two environments, "Production" and "UAT", the records may be organised like this:

   - Environment: Production